The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Introduction

 \subsection{Discussion and statements of results}

-As mentioned above, the automorphism groups of $F$ and $T$ are described in Brin's landmark paper \cite{BrinCh}.
+Recall that the automorphism groups of $F$ and $T$ are described in Brin's landmark paper \cite{BrinCh}.
 In the later paper \cite{BGAut}, Brin and Guzm\'an go on to explore the automorphism groups of $F_n$ and $T_n$ for $n>2$, where they make the startling discovery of `exotic' automorphisms.

 Perhaps surprisingly, the methods of \cite{BrinCh, BGAut} fail to restrict possibilities sufficiently to create a meaningful description of the automorphisms of $V_n$.
 We say just a few words on this here.
-The groups $F_n$ and $T_n$ can be thought of as homeomorphism groups of the spaces $\mathbb{R}$ or $\mathbb{S}^1$, respectively.
+The groups $F_n$ and $T_n$ can be thought of as groups (under composition) of certain piecewise affine homeomorphisms of the spaces $\mathbb{R}$ or $\mathbb{S}^1$, respectively.
 The approaches of Brin in \cite{BrinCh} and of Brin and Guzm\'an in \cite{BGAut} both make use of Rubin's theorem to understand an automorphism of a group $F_n$ or $T_n$ as a topological conjugation by a homeomorphism of the relevant space.

-For a given $n>1$, the group $V_n$ can be thought of as consisting of the piecewise affine transformations of the Cantor space $\mathfrak{C}_n:=\{0,1,\ldots,n-1\}^{\mathbb{N}}$; in some sense $V_n$ is the group of ``PL approximation homeomorphisms'' of the full group of homeomorphisms of $\mathfrak{C}_n$.
+For a given $n>1$, the group $V_n$ can be thought of as consisting of the piecewise affine transformations of the Cantor space $\CCn$; in some sense $V_n$ is the group of ``PL approximation homeomorphisms'' of the full group of homeomorphisms of $\CCn$.
 As such, $V_n$ represents a very ``large'' group, and Rubin's theorem again applies.
 However, $V_n$ takes full advantage of the totally disconnected and homogeneous nature of its relevant Cantor space.
 In consequence, the groupoid of local germs of elements of $V_n$ turns out to be too flexible to provide sufficiently restrictive information on its own to characterize the automorphisms of $V_n$.

 Our first theorem represents a resolution of the problem mentioned above.
-Through a heavy use of some versions of transitivity of the action of $\Gnr$ on $\CCnr$ we are able to find a type of compactness condition: an automorphism of $\Gnr$ will only admit finitely many types of ``local actions'' on $\CCnr$.
-This allows us to show that automorphisms of $\Gnr$ are represented by elements in $\Rnr$ following known arguments as given in \cite{GNSenglish}.
-Secondly, the ``transitivity'' of the action of $\Gnr$ also allows us to see that after finitely many steps, our transducers have to be in very specific states.
-We call this property \emph{synchronizing}, which is the common term as established by research on the Road Colouring Problem and the \v{C}ern\`y Conjecture (see, e.g., \cite{Trahtman09,Volkov2008}).
+Through a heavy use of some versions of transitivity of the action of $\Gnr$ on $\CCnr$ we are able to show that an automorphism of $\Gnr$ will only admit finitely many types of local action on $\CCnr$, so automorphisms of $\Gnr$ are representable by finite transducers.

+The ``transitivity'' of the action of $\Gnr$ on $\CCnr$ also allows us to see that for a given automorphism, after finitely many steps, the active state of our representative transducer has to be in a specific state.